danimilani/SQL_baby_names/readme.md

 ## Scope:

-1. Check which names stood out by summinjg the total babies with each first name, grouping by those names that appears in all 101 years
+1. Check which names stood out by summing the total babies with each first name, grouping by those names that appears in all 101 years
 <br>

 SQL Query: <br>